pgibertini/cylinder-interference/README.md

 Experimentation on cylinder inference using approximated methods and regression models.

 *This project has been realized in the context of my apprenticeship at Dessia Technologies*

 ***

+## Base problem

+Interference calculations between 3D objects in volmdlr can be very time consuming, especially for complex geometries.

+## Goal

+The objective was to train a prediction model capable of predicting the interference volume between two given 3D objects.

+## Experience done

+I have implemented an approach to create, train and test a model capable of predicting the interference volume for two types of geometries:

+- simple geometry: a cylinder
+- complex geometry (not presented here)

+***

+## Methodology

 ### 0. Approximation method